RiDeag/Stines/README.md

 * This style is written for, and will only work with seaweedchan's 4chanX fork available [here] [1].

+* You MUST have "Current" in your custom navigation.

 * Hover over the current board title on the top left to view board list

 * For the Quick reply to work properly, you must have "Persistent QR" and "Auto Hide QR" enabled.